Hamburg Clock Tower

-Directions: From Buffalo (north): Take the Buffalo Skyway (Rt 5) south through Lackawana and along Lake Erie for 8 miles.
+Directions: From Buffalo (north): Take the Buffalo Skyway (NY-5) south through Lackawana and along Lake Erie for 8 miles.
 Look for the Hamburg clock on the right along the lake.
 Turn right onto S Lake Shore Rd.
 The clock is right there.

-From Erie/Dunkirk (south): You can follow Rt 5 (Lakeshore Rd.) north past Hamburg.
+From Erie/Dunkirk (south): You can follow NY-5 (Lakeshore Rd.) north past Hamburg.
 Look for the town clock on the left.
 Turn left onto S Lake Shore Rd.
 The clock is right there.

 Parking: Park in the lot next to the clock or in the dirt area north of it.